google/applied-machine-learning-intensive/v2/06_other_models/04_knn/slides.md

 ![center](res/KNN15.png)

 <!--
 Interesting!
-We classified the third datapoint as red wine when K was 3, but as white wine when K was 5.
+We classified the third data point as red wine when K was 3, but as white wine when K was 5.

 Image Details:
 * [KNN15.png](http://www.google.com): Copyright Google